Australian round fifty-cent coin

-The round fifty cent coin was the highest-denomination and largest diameter coin of the Australian decimal coins, introduced in 1966.
-It has a nominal value of half an Australian dollar, equivalent to five shillings in the pre-decimal accounting system.
+The round fifty cent coin was the highest-denomination and largest diameter coin of the Australian dollar when it was introduced on 14 February 1966 as part of the transition to decimal currency.
+(Note: The higher denomination – and physically smaller – $1 and $2 coins were introduced in 1984 and 1988 respectively.)
+It has a nominal value of half an Australian dollar, equivalent to five shillings of the Australian pound that the dollar replaced.
 Due to the large number minted in 1966, and the rising cost of silver, it was not made in any other year.
-It was replaced by a twelve-sided 50 cent coin in 1969, which retained its reverse of the Australian Coat of Arms.
+It was replaced by a twelve-sided 50 cent coin in 1969, which retained its reverse of the Australian coat of arms.

 The round fifty cent coin contained 80% silver and 20% copper but, because the value of silver quickly increased after the coins were issued, their bullion value became higher than their face value, so they were withdrawn from circulation.
 A total of 36.45 million coins were minted, with 14 million being put into circulation.